lizmat/raku-all-modules/github/p6-pdf/PDF-Lite-p6/README.md

 This module has build-in support for the PDF core fonts: Courier, Times, Helvetica, ZapfDingbats and Symbol.

-The companion module PDF::Font can be used to handle a wider range of fonts:
+The companion module PDF::Font can be used to access a wider range of fonts:

 ```
     use PDF::Lite;